The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Algorithms

 \end{lemma} \begin{corollary} If Assumption~\ref{ass:nested} holds, then $|\mathcal{L}| \ge 2^{M-1}$. \end{corollary}

-With the above motivation, we now demonstrate that our technical developments behind Theorem~\ref{thm:main} can be used to reformulate \eqref{prob:robust_simplified} as linear optimization problem with a polynomial number of decision variables and constraints.
+With the above motivation, we now demonstrate that our technical developments behind Theorem~\ref{thm:main} in \S\ref{sec:characterization:proof} can be used to reformulate \eqref{prob:robust_simplified} as a linear optimization problem with numbers of decision variables and constraints that scale polynomially in both $n$ and $M$.
 To explain our reformulation strategy, we observe in the case of $\eta = 0$ that the linear optimization problem~\eqref{prob:robust_simplified} can be rewritten equivalently as

 where